 - Wells Fargo – Contact the Benefits Administrator on 1-800-553-7520 within 10 days of finding the lower advertised price

-If you haven’t used the price protection policy on your credit card(s), you're potentially missing out on thousands of dollars a year in savings.
-Provided the items are an exact match, and the claim meets the all the issuers' criteria, the process is relatively straightforward, and you can rest easy knowing that if there is a sale on the item you’ve just purchased, you can claim back the difference.
+If you haven’t used the price protection policy on your credit card(s), you're potentially missing out on hundreds of dollars a year in savings.
+Provided the items are an exact match, and the claim meets all the issuers' criteria, the process is relatively straightforward, and you can rest easy knowing that if there is a sale on the item you’ve just purchased, you can claim back the difference.

 If you’ve had experience making a price protection claim through your credit provider, we’d love to hear from you in the comments below.